 Advocacy: The Housing Working Group works with local faith communities and nonprofit agencies to advocate for maintaining and constructing affordable housing in Greensboro.
 Being the voice of Christ in our community, we advocate with the government, agencies, and developers on behalf of our neighbor’s housing requirements.
 We recognize the immediate need for temporary and permanent housing.
 Our primary focuses are on families with infants and school-age children so that they go to school with a good night’s sleep, ready to learn, and on the elderly so that they may age gracefully within their own homes.

 Inside the Church

-The Holy Trinity Greens Guild would love to have you join us in beautifying our church home with fresh green arrangements, gathered from nature, for the sanctuary and chapel altars and the Baptistry.
+The Holy Trinity Greens Guild would love to have you join us in beautifying our church home with fresh green arrangements, gathered from nature, for the chapel altars and the Baptistry.
 We are organized into teams and work in two week shifts throughout the year with training provided for new members.
 If you would enjoy the creative, artistic ministry involved with this work, please contact Peggy Follin at , or Ann Vaughn at .

 Condolence Note Writers

 Do you like to send notes to friends and loved ones?
 Would you like to be a part of our ministry at Holy Trinity?
 Perhaps you would like to be a condolence note writer.
 This is a minster of care where writers send notes to those in the church who are bereaved.
 We would love to have you join us.
 If you are interested please email Rev. Sarah Carver at

 This is a ministry of sacrament and presence.
 We have a number of members who are trained and able to bring communion to those who, for a variety of reasons, are unable to get to church.
 If you could benefit from such a visit, please contact the Rev. Sarah Carver at .